Lollapalooza's broad appeal leads to biggest audience yet

-CHICAGO Lollapalooza, the three-day music festival in Chicago's historic Grant Park, was bigger than ever this year with a lineup that honoured its alternative rock roots and broadened its appeal to fans of folk, dance, rap and even country music.
+CHICAGO Aug 4 Lollapalooza, the three-day music festival in Chicago's historic Grant Park, was bigger than ever this year with a lineup that honored its alternative rock roots and broadened its appeal to fans of folk, dance, rap and even country music.

 A record 300,000 people took in nearly 150 bands playing on eight stages set up across the mile-long park lawn just across the street from the shores of Lake Michigan.